LIBERTY

 wrath of limitless funding behind criminal prosecution and the destruction of

-statute is for the prosecutor to introduce evidence the accused signed and
+liability statute is for the prosecutor to introduce evidence the accused

 Similar evidence that an accused burglar had prior convictions for